Contact Us – Let Us Know About You Here

 what you can do to support foster families click here

 Staten Island has the lowest number of foster families in all five boroughs.
-There are many middle class children being sent off Staten Island for foster care due to drug abuse.
+There are many middle-class children being sent off Staten Island for foster care due to drug abuse.
 There are approximately 500 children in foster care on Staten Island.
-In order to support foster families and encourage new ones we hope to start a Springs of Love ministry.
+In order to support foster families and encourage new ones, we have started a Springs of Love ministry.

 There is a direct correlation between children in foster care and: